-Celebrations and parties have always been associated with the 4th of July, ever since that first anniversary of the date in 1777.
-To this day, people still love celebrating this important moment in history with a fun gathering.
+All sorts of celebrations and parties have been associated with the 4th of July, ever since that first anniversary of the date in 1777.
+To this day, people still celebrate this important moment in history with a fun gathering.
 Many places around the country enjoy great weather in the summertime, which means you can take the party outdoors to a park, campground, or even your own backyard.
 To show off your American pride, consider flag-themed koozies or can coolers to keep your drinks, and your party, cool.

 If you decide to throw your party in a public park, be sure to be considerate of others enjoying the open space.
 Look into renting a pavilion or covered shelter if you plan to invite lots of people, or bring your own tent or canopy for a sunshade or rain shelter.
 Be sure you know the rules regarding open flames, gas and charcoal grills, and firework safety, and keep any animals on a leash.

 Others love the idea of throwing a party near a lake or at a mountain campsite.
 Be mindful of others, be careful with open flames, and be sure to leave your area cleaner than you found it.

 Alternately, many people simply enjoy gathering in their backyards with friends and neighbors or joining in a neighborhood block party.
 This may allow you the most freedom in planning a party since you’ll be near your own house — not to mention your own kitchen or outdoor grill.